tjheslin1/sunday-arcana-recruitment/doc.md

 # Recruitment

-As an adventurer becomes more established in their world, it is inevitable that they come across followers who wish to join them and follow in their success.
+As an adventurer becomes more established in their world, it is likely that they come across followers who wish to join them and follow in their success.

-Followers might be bards who tell the stories of the character's conquests, warriors who fight for the same cause or priests who have come to join them in their worship.
+Followers might be bards who tell the stories of the character's conquests, warriors who fight for the same cause or priests who have come to join them in their beliefs.

 <div class='descriptive'>
-Followers are not intended to directly join the party but instead be working towards their own goals - possibly their own adventures - which align with the desires of the player.
+The rules outlined here are intended for followers who persue their own goals, possibly their own adventures, which align with the desires of the player; not in joining the party directly.
 </div>

 ## Optional Class Features